webpack-contrib/css-loader/README.md

 }
 ```

+> ℹ️ Enabling this feature, you might run into hash collision problem.
+So if you have two separate modules built with webpack that have a file with the same relative path within the module, with the same classname in it, they will receive the same hash.
+In order to avoid that add `context: __dirname` to the css-loader's `options`

 You can also specify the absolute path to your custom `getLocalIdent` function to generate classname based on a different schema.
 This requires `webpack >= 2.2.1` (it supports functions in the `options` object).

 **webpack.config.js**